petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-nestedfields-to-audit-entry-history.md

 {bdg-secondary}`Available Liferay 7.4 U72+/GA72+`

 When you [enable entry history](../../creating-and-managing-objects/auditing-object-definition-events.md#enabling-entry-history) for an object definition, you can use the `nestedFields` parameter with REST APIs to audit entry events.
-Simply add `nestedFields=auditEvents` to the path for GET requests (e.g., `http://localhost:8080/o/c/tickets/?nestedFields=auditEvents`).
+Add `nestedFields=auditEvents` to the path for GET requests (e.g., `http://localhost:8080/o/c/tickets/?nestedFields=auditEvents`).

 To get started, [set up](#setting-up-a-liferay-instance) a new Liferay 7.4 instance and [prepare](#preparing-the-sample-code) the provided tutorial code.
 Then, [run the scripts](#using-the-sample-code) to create entries, update them, and query those changes using the `nestedFields` parameter.